-The advantage of the method is that it is grounded in mathematical theory and, unlike approaches based on e.g., transition probabilities, it does not require categorising the data.
-It also provides an easily interpretable index of stationarity for each system state (the average residence time of the system's trajectory around that state).
-Holmberg et al. (2022) have for instance taken this approach to analyse the link between atmospheric circulation persistence and warm spells in Europe.
+The advantage of the method is that it is grounded in mathematical theory and, unlike approaches based on, e.g., transition probabilities, it does not require categorizing the data.
+It also provides an easily interpretable index of quasistationarity for each system state (the average residence time of the system's trajectory around that state).
+Holmberg et al. (2023) have, for instance, taken this approach to analyze the link between atmospheric circulation persistence and warm spells in Europe.
 Faranda et al. (2019) averaged θ values across all time steps to quantify global persistence in the North Atlantic flow.
-Going back to our example of the European summer circulation, the three major persistent Z500 anomaly patterns are obtained by clustering the top 3% (115) most persistent daily patterns (Figure 7).
-We chose 5 cluster centers empirically, after testing for 2-15 centers and selecting the highest number of clusters for which the resulting patterns were subjectively different.
-As in Figure 5, persistent states include blocking regimes (over Scandinavia, Western Russia and the North Sea; Figure 7-a,b,c), a zonal regime (Figure 7-d) and a European ridge regime (Figure 7-e).
+Going back to our example of the European summer circulation, the three major persistent Z500 anomaly patterns are obtained by clustering the top 3 % (115) most persistent daily patterns (Fig. 8).
+We chose five cluster centers empirically, after testing for 2-15 centers and selecting the highest number of clusters for which the resulting patterns were subjectively different.
+As in Fig. 6, persistent states include blocking regimes (over Scandinavia, western Russia and the North Sea; Fig. 8a, b, c), a zonal regime (Fig. 8d) and a European ridge regime (Fig. 8e).

-520 4.2.5 Residence times
+4.2.5 Residence times

-A common way to quantify stationarity in time series relies on the concept of "residence time".
+A common way to quantify quasi-stationarity in time series relies on the concept of "residence time".
 Residence times extend the dynamical systems approach of the previous section.
 For a continuous series, the residence time R at time t is defined as the time during which the system remains similar to its value in t:

-$$R(t) = \max{k \ge 0} \left\{ d\left(\mathbf{x}(t), \mathbf{x}(t+k')\right) \le \epsilon \ \forall \ 0 \le k' \le k \right\} \tag{14}$$
+$$R(t) = \max{k \ge 0} \left\{ d\left(\boldsymbol{x}(t), \boldsymbol{x}(t+k') \right) \le \epsilon \,\forall \, 0 \le k' \le k \right\},\tag{14}$$ where $d(\cdot, \cdot)$ is a similarity metric and ε is a small threshold.
+For a categorical series, R is similarly defined as the time during which the system remains in its state x(t) before transitioning to another state: